 Method 2.
 Restore from the web archive

 Another option is the internet archive.
-It is the largest and oldest archive for the web.
-But the drawback is that most of their archived pages are non-functional and broken.
+It is the largest and oldest archive on the web.
+However, the drawback is that most of their archived pages are non-functional and broken.
 So there is no guarantee that you get even 70% of your site’s pages.
 However, it’s still better than losing your whole website.

 Go to http://archive.org/web/ and search your website in the Wayback Machine search box.
-The web archive also allows you to browse your website by any day, month or even year ass all the data is stored as a backup to avoid any scenarios.
+The web archive also allows you to browse your website on any day, month, or even year ass all the data is stored as a backup to avoid any scenarios.
 You may see that some of your web pages are broken or non-functional.
-Hence it is particularly an alternative method which can be used if you couldn’t find anything in Google’s cache.
+Hence it is particularly an alternative method that can be used if you can’t find anything in Google’s cache.